OuhscBbmc/BbmcResources/instructions/github.md

     Hi zzz, we use GitHub (https://github.com) to manage a lot of the BBMC assignments, code, and aggregated/de-identified reports.
 To be clear, no data or PHI gets on GitHub (or ever leaves IT-approved storage devices, like file servers or databases).

-    I created a private repo for the upcoming reporting projects that we hope to work with you on.
+    We created a private repo for the upcoming reporting projects that we hope to work with you on.
 Could you please:

     1. Create a free GitHub user account at https://github.com/.
 (Instructions are at https://github.com/join.)
-    2. Ideally your profile has your name and institution.
+    2. When creating your profile, please add at least your name and institution.
 (That way, we're not worried about selecting the wrong "Will Beasley" when I'm choosing between "wibeasley", "wbeasley", or "wibeasley2001".
     3. Turn on "Two-Factor Authentication".
 (This adds an extra layer of security.
 Instructions are at https://help.github.com/articles/about-two-factor-authentication/.)
     4. Email us your GitHub username.
 We'll add you as an official collaborator on a specific GitHub repository.
     5. You'll get an email to confirm that you'd like to join the new repository.